madetech/clean-architecture/learn/README.md

 A common number used to determine how much effort is required to become an expert is 10,000 hours of practice.

-It cannot be any type of practice: you cannot swing a golf club for 10,000 hours and become as good as Tiger Wood.
+It cannot be any type of practice: you cannot swing a golf club for 10,000 hours and become as good as Tiger Woods.

 "Practice" must be:
 * Deliberate and goal directed